 Are there any suggestions on how we can encourage competition and innovation

 How do we address the timely disbursement of excess funds?
 Can this happen prior to the “end” of the evaluation process for all applications?
 If yes, please explain.
 If not, what is the length of time applicants should expect a refund after the evaluation process is complete?

+Does the community support the concept of an Application Fee Floor?
+Why or why not?

 Deliberations